kkyan1105/vLLM-Efficient-Memory-Management-for-LLM-Serving-with-PagedAttention/README.md

 6. Write the new KV vectors into the next available position; allocate new blocks if needed.
 ```
 This process makes PagedAttention both simple and extremely powerful.

+---

+## 6. Block Management & Advanced Features

+PagedAttention’s block-based design enables several advanced features.

+* Continuous Batching
+Requests may enter or exit the batch at any time.
+The system does not need to reallocate KV cache when the batch changes.

+* Multi-Request KV Storage
+Multiple requests coexist in GPU memory, each with its own block table.

+* Parallel Sampling (Copy-on-Write)
+Parallel sampling requires multiple generations from the same prefix. vLLM shares prefix blocks across samples and uses copy-on-write for divergent tokens.

+* Beam Search
+Beam search paths share prefix blocks until they diverge, dramatically reducing memory compared to copying the entire KV buffer.

+* Shared Prefix Tasks
+Many tasks (e.g., translation with few-shot examples) naturally share long prompts.